 console.log(message); //My name is Lokesh and my age is 35

-Not like with regular strings where you use plus (+) character to concatenate multi-line strings, template strings do not need plus character.
+Not like with regular strings where we use plus (+) character to concatenate multi-line strings, template strings do not need plus character.

 const name: String = 'Lokesh';